 We'd generally say not - it'll be cheaper up front but you'll end up paying more in the long run.
 But it all depends on your budget and the most convenient way to pay for your device.
 (Businesses often prefer to pay for employees' tablets on contract.)
 And if you find a good deal, that may be enough to swing the decision.

-Remember that you won't be able to switch to a different data provider until you've finished paying off the contract.
-(The iPad is likely to be locked to the original contract provider.
-Here's how to unlock an iPad from its network, once you've fulfilled your contractual obligations.)
+Remember that you won't be able to switch to a different data provider until you've finished paying off the contract, as the iPad is likely to be locked to the original contract provider.
+Here's how to unlock an iPad from its network, once you've fulfilled your contractual obligations.

-We discuss the best iPad contract deals in a separate article: Best cheap iPad deals UK.
+We discuss the best iPad contract deals in a separate article: Best iPad deals.

 What storage capacity should my iPad have?

-The five iPads offer anywhere from 32GB to 256GB.
+The four iPads offer anywhere from 32GB to 256GB.
 How much storage capacity will you need?

 The other thing that will fill up your storage is apps, but the amount of space they take up varies enormously.
 Those heavy-duty games we talked about earlier will use up a lot of space, and gamers should aim high on storage - 64GB is a good bar to aim at, with 32GB the new low end.

-I'm not sure we can help too much on this one.
-But the basic gist is this: if you're getting the iPad mini 2, you can buy it in black (or Space Grey, in Apple's terminology) or white (silver).
-If you're getting the iPad mini 4, the iPad or 12.9-inch iPad Pro, you get an extra option on top of those: gold.
+We're not sure we can help too much on this one.
+But the basic gist is this: if you're getting the iPad mini 4, new iPad, or iPad Pro 12.9, you can buy it in grey, silver, or gold.
 And if you're getting the iPad Pro 9.7in, you get all three of those options and pink (or rather Rose Gold) too.

 We really like the iPad in gold, as we mentioned earlier - it's quite bronze-like in its warmth - and the pink, while a bit of an opinion divider, is nowhere near as bold as that sounds.
-But black or white are the more conservative options.
+But grey or silver are the more conservative options.

 Here's what they look like: